 - Allow the cheesecake to cool slowly!
 I turn my oven off and prop the door open with a wooden spoon and let me cheesecake cool for a couple hours before transferring it into the refrigerator to chill overnight.

-Enjoyed this berry cheesecake?
+Enjoyed this fresh strawberry cheesecake?
 Make sure to check out some of my other cheesecake recipes for more inspiration!

 - No-Bake Strawberry Rhubarb Cheesecake – perfect for summer!
 Made with maple rhubarb jam, loads of strawberries and maple whipped cream!

 - White Chocolate Raspberry Cheesecake – you’ll love the combination of sweet cheesecake with tart raspberries and tart raspberry sauce!

 - Strawberry Red Velvet Cheesecake – another incredible cake with a red velvet cheesecake base, strawberry mousse and strawberry whipped cream!